 Progress toward the Degree after the General Examination

 Requirements relating to courses, seminars (research) papers, quantitative methods and political theory should normally be completed before the General Examination, that is, during the first two years of graduate work.
-In special circumstances, a student may defer fulfillment of two four-credit courses or two of the following until after the General Examination:
+In special circumstances, a student may defer fulfillment of two four-credit courses or one four-credit course and one seminar paper until after the General Examination.

 Within six months of passing the General Examination, the student must have fulfilled one of these deferred requirements.
 Within twelve months, he or she must have completed both deferred requirements.

 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows: